dart-lang/language/working/augmentation-libraries/feature-specification.md

 The consequence of this definition is an execution order for initialization of an instance of a class of:

-*   Field initializers of class, from all augmentations, in “base declaration source order”.
+*   Field initializers of class, from all augmentations, in “introductory declaration source order”.

 *   Augmenting declaration parameter lists and initializer lists, for augmentations in last-to-first order.

 *   Base declaration parameter list, initializer list

-*   Base declaration super-constructor invocation, recurses to this entire list on superclass.
+*   Base declaration super initializer, recurses to this entire list on superclass.

-*   Body of base declaration.
+*   Body of the introductory declaration.

-*   Bodies of augmenting declarations in first-to-last order.
+*   Bodies of any augmenting declarations in first-to-last order.

 It ensures that we only recurse in *one* place, keeping a stack discipline.
 The parameter scope of the invocation can be stack-allocated, and be on top of the